kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

 <img src="../_static/sc02-3.png" width="600"/>

-After the RHdot correction has been applied, the code then estimates a new spline fit and removes frequency-specific biases.
-Stats for this fit with respect to the spline fit are printed to the screen.
+After the RHdot correction has been applied, the code then estimates a new spline fit and attempts to remove frequency-specific biases **relative to GPS L1.** If GPS L1 is not being tracked, then it just uses the average of all frequencies.
+Stats for this fit with respect to the spline fit are printed to the screen (and thus GPS L1 bias should be zero).
 Three-sigma outliers with respect to the new fit are removed.
 In this example the RMS improves from 0.11 to 0.09 m.

 <img src="../_static/sc02-5.png" width="600"/>